 Does it contain collagen?

-Yes, use of tougher cuts introduces connective tissue that converts into gelatin during long cooking periods.
-This contributes to tender texture and adds compounds valued for joint comfort and digestion.
+Yes, use of tougher cuts brings connective tissue that turns into gelatin during long cooking periods.
+Why does that matter?
+Texture becomes tender and rich.
+What else shows up?
+Compounds often valued for joint comfort and smoother digestion.
+Sounds like a quiet bonus, right?
+Slow time, steady heat, confident results you can actually feel.

 Which cut offers best balance?